The Best Language Learning Resource

 Of course you can always ask a native for content but lets face it, not all natives are going to know about topic areas such as アルゴリズムとデータ構造.
 You are going to have to search for these things yourself.

 Okay, now you have enough listening material to become fluent in any language.
 Are you happy now?

-If you’re you’re still not satisfied and need more resources then check out this page, Language Resources – Matthew Hawkins, for more.
+If you’re still not satisfied and need more resources, then check out this page, Language Resources – Matthew Hawkins, for more.
 Other than that, use a dictionary or the knowledge you have of the language and search Google/YouTube with keywords.
 It’s the only real way around the “lack of content” issue that a lot of immersion learners have.